 Where to Stay in Camden Maine and Rockport During the Winter

 While enjoying the many winter things to do in Camden Maine and the surrounding area, be sure to book accommodations at The Country Inn.

 We’ve designed our guest rooms with your comfort in mind.
-Our guests also have access to a range of amenities, including an indoor heated pool and spa and a complimentary country-style breakfast to warm you up on a cold winter day.
+Our guests also have access to a range of amenities, including an indoor heated pool and spa and a complimentary better-than-continental breakfast to warm you up on a cold winter day.